 In the Lion's Mouth

-Growing out of the networks established by black churches and fraternal organizations, Black Populism found further expression in the Colored Agricultural Wheels, the southern branch of the Knights of Labor, the Cooperative Workers of America, the Farmers Union, and the Colored Farmers' Alliance.
+Growing out of the networks established by black churches and fraternal organizations, Black Populism found further expression in the Colored Agricultural Wheels, the southern branch of the Knights of Labor, the Cooperative Workers of America, the Farmers Union, and the Colored Farmers Alliance.
 In the early 1890s African Americans, together with their white counterparts, launched the People's Party and ran fusion campaigns with the Republican Party.
-By the turn of the century, Black Populism was crushed by relentless attack, hostile propaganda, and targeted assassinations of leaders and foot soldiers of the movement.
+By the turn of the century, Black Populism had been crushed by relentless attack, hostile propaganda, and targeted assassinations of leaders and foot soldiers of the movement.
 The movement's legacy remains, though, as the largest independent black political movement until the rise of the modern civil rights movement.

 Ali therefore is able—through a combination of original research and synthesis of previous studies—to reframe very effectively our understanding of the genesis, expansion, and historical significance of black Populism.
 In particular, he reveals the central role that black Populism played in providing impetus and force to the Populist movement in the South.
 His book stands as an important contribution to the literature in the field.- American Historical Review